Skip to content

 Rollout status

-The Microsoft 365 Copilot and Copilot Chat DLP location is generally available for the block-by-label action.
-The block-by-SIT-on-prompts capability is documented by Microsoft Learn as preview as of this revision.
-Verify your tenant's current rollout status against the Microsoft 365 Roadmap and Message Center before relying on either as a sole Zone 3 control.
+The Microsoft 365 Copilot and Copilot Chat DLP location is generally available for the sensitivity-label file and email processing restriction.
+Microsoft Learn documents both the SIT prompt processing restriction and the SIT external web-search restriction as preview as of this revision.
+Verify your tenant's current rollout status against the Microsoft 365 Roadmap and Message Center before relying on any single action as a sole Zone 3 control.

-A DLP capability allows organizations to (a) block sensitive information types (SITs) from being processed in Microsoft 365 Copilot and Copilot Chat prompts (preview), and (b) prevent Copilot from processing labeled files and emails as grounding content (GA).
+A DLP capability allows organizations to (a) restrict Microsoft 365 Copilot and Copilot Chat from processing prompts that contain sensitive information types (SITs) (preview), (b) restrict external web search when prompts contain SITs (preview), and (c) prevent Copilot from processing labeled files and emails as grounding content (GA).
 This is distinct from DLP for files at rest or email in transit.

 Same-rule restriction (read before authoring rules)